 Managing your finances will undoubtedly play a major role as you do business in Bulgaria as a freelancer.
 You must actively track each expense.
 Keeping up with this task on a daily basis enables you to always see your bottom line.
 It also enables you to make savvy business decisions based on the current financial state of your business.
 At the same time, you must create and track invoices.
 While some freelancers collect payments on the spot when goods are sold or services are rendered, others accept payments at a later date.
 Tracking accounts receivable and accounts payable enables you to monitor inflows, follow up on outstanding invoices in a timely manner and stay on top of your bottom line.

 You can see that managing your finances will likely require daily oversight and effort.
 However, you understandably want to focus most of your attention on serving your customers with your goods or services.
-You can dramatically simplify your freelance business’s financial management needs through Xolo Go.
-Through this service, you will be provided with a business bank account and a real-time business dashboard.
-Through the dashboard, you can track your invoices as well as your expenses.
-Xolo Go also has an instant invoice generator with an automated VAT calculator included.
+You can dramatically simplify your freelance business’s financial management needs through Xolo Leap by which you run your EU business of one from anywhere with the help of our accounting and tax experts.

 The marketing strategies that you use while freelancing in Bulgaria will directly depend on your business activities.
 Digital marketing is effective for many activities.
 It includes email marketing, search engine optimization, online ads, social media marketing and more.
 There may also be opportunities for you to connect with potential clients through networking.
 Established clients may spread the word about your freelancing business through word-of-mouth advertising.
 There are also more traditional ways to market your business, such as through radio and newspaper spots, flyers, postcards and more.